All Episodes

 And he said last week that his house burned down with his wife, Jill Biden, inside, before then trying to correct himself, adding to a long list of stories that he keeps embellishing over the years.

-I swear to God, you know.
+I swear to God, you know, he's usually not.

-Anyway, speaking on that New Hampshire bridge where there were like all of like twelve people that showed up for a speech uh last Tuesday about his infrastructure plan, build back better new Green Deal Socialism.
+Anyways, speaking on that New Hampshire bridge where there were like all of like 12 people that showed up for a speech last Tuesday about his infrastructure plan, Build Back Better New Green Deal Socialism, there were more Secret Service people there than there were people.

 And I know having had a house burned down with my wife in it, she got out safely, God willing.

-But having a significant portion of burned, I can tell 10 minutes makes a hell of a difference.
+But having a significant portion of it burned, I can tell 10 minutes makes a hell of a difference.

 Okay.

-Uh look, and there's a lot of speculation here.
+Look, and there's a lot of speculation here.

 There's a lot of infighting.

-In fact, that Kamala Harris, you know, has had to, I guess her PR person or lead communications director resigned.
+The fact that Kamala Harris, you know, has had to, I guess her PR person or lead communications director resigned.

 So did Joe's.